-In order to get the most out of your hollyhocks, make sure that they are watered at the base of the plant.
-Deep roots are needed to support the plant’s height, which means that simply watering the flower will probably not do the job.
+To get the most out of your hollyhocks, make sure that they are watered at the base of the plant.
 You can also protect your hollyhocks by treating them with a fungicide to keep them totally healthy.
 Overall, the eye-catching hollyhocks are one of the most popular perennial plants to add to a flower garden.

 4. Coneflower (Echinacea)

 They can come in shades of white and yellow but are most commonly seen in shades of pink/purple.
-They grow about two feet off the ground and are generally found in large groups because of how quickly and effectively they spread their seeds.
+They grow about two feet off the ground and are generally found in large groups because they spread their seeds quickly and effectively.

 5. Columbine (Aquilegia)

 Another great benefit of this flow is the fact that your columbines will attract hummingbirds, adding more life and color to your flower garden.
-They grow quickly and live for about 4 years.
+They grow quickly and live for about four years.

 Overall, columbines are a hardy plant that requires little maintenance.
 One of the downsides of the plant is that it is in full bloom for a relatively short amount of time during the spring.
 However, even when the flowers are not in bloom, the plant is an attractive garden feature with its leaves and coloring.
 The plant is tolerant of drought and can adapt to many different types of soil.